MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch1.md

 * [MRTK.HoloLens2.Unity.Tutorials.Assets.AzureSpeechServices.2.3.0.0.unitypackage](https://github.com/microsoft/MixedRealityLearning/releases/download/azure-speech-services-v2.3.0.0/MRTK.HoloLens2.Unity.Tutorials.Assets.AzureSpeechServices.2.3.0.0.unitypackage)

 > [!TIP]
-> For a reminder on how to import a Unity custom package, you can refer to the [Import the Mixed Reality Toolkit](mrlearning-base-ch1.md#import-the-mixed-reality-toolkit) instructions.
+> For a reminder on how to import a Unity custom package, you can refer to the [Importing the Mixed Reality Toolkit](mr-learning-base-02.md#importing-the-mixed-reality-toolkit) instructions.

 After you have imported the tutorial assets your Project window should look similar to this: